 Refer to the A-Z Guide on Termination of Employment for a discussion of notice and payments instead of, or for, notice periods.

 Compensation

-There is no legal obligation currently to provide a redundant employee with compensation for his or her redundancy.
-However an employer is bound by any contractual obligation to provide redundancy compensation (if any) contained in the employee's employment agreement.
+There is no legal obligation currently to provide a redundant employee with compensation for their redundancy.
+However, an employer is bound by any contractual obligation to provide redundancy compensation (if any) contained in the employee's employment agreement.